Ochism/InfoSecProject/README.md

 * Classification of the higher of the two weighted confidences taken
 * Requires 95% confidence to keep classification

+The design and development of this Outlook Add-in was done by Gregory Ochs, Ethan Knez, and Kurtis Kuszmaul.
+Code for these the add-in can be found in the __SpamClassifier__ directory.

 ## External Components (Not Developed by Team)
 * [IBM Watson Natural Language Classifier](https://github.com/watson-developer-cloud/dotnet-standard-sdk/tree/development/src/IBM.WatsonDeveloperCloud.NaturalLanguageClassifier.v1)
   * Used for custom classifications of text